 - A notice will be published in the Official Gazette regarding the same and the LLP shall stand dissolved from the date of the notice.

 Winding up is done in cases where the LLP does not qualify as defunct.
-Section 63 to 65 of the Limited Liability Partnership Act, 2008 govern the process of an LLP’s winding up.
+Sections 63 to 65 of the Limited Liability Partnership Act, 2008 govern the process of an LLP’s winding up.
 Under this form of closure, there are two possible instances: Voluntary Winding Up & Compulsory Winding Up.

 a) Voluntary winding up